D. H. LAWRENCE (1885-1930), one of the greatest English authors, transformed the art of fiction.

 His The Rainbow has become one of the most widely read and influential books ever written.

-Though tame by modern standards, Lawrence's candid treatment of sexual desire and the power it plays within relationships caused The Rainbow to be prosecuted in 1915, in an infamous obscenity trial as a result of which all copies were seized and ordered burned.
+Though tame by modern standards, Lawrence's candid treatment of sex and the power it plays within relationships caused The Rainbow to be prosecuted in 1915, in an infamous obscenity trial as a result of which all copies were seized and ordered burned.
 After this, it was prohibited for sale in Britain for 11 years.

 Published in hundreds of editions and translated into virtually every modern language, it has not been out of print since 1915.